Pioneer Passport Wallet Review

 Travel wallets are neat tools for two reasons: they’re big enough to fit travel documents and often have more than enough organization to replace a regular wallet.
 It’s a convenient way to reduce the amount of gear you’re bringing along and become #OneBagTravelGoals.

-Okay, admittedly, travel wallets are not a total win-win solution.
+Okay, admittedly, even the best travel wallets are not a total win-win solution.
 There has to be a catch somewhere, right?
 For starters, there’s the size; they’re not the most pocketable wallets out there since they have to fit a passport inside.
 But if you can’t make them as small as regular wallets, you might as well double down on the concept.

 That’s the vibe we’re getting from Pioneer’s Passport Wallet.
 At first glance, everything about it seems simple, but there are a lot of thoughtful considerations once you get inside.
 It has its own layout, with each pocket serving a different purpose.
 Its structure goes well with its size, offering good rigidity for protection.
 It’s not compact, but it fully embraces its moniker as a wallet for your passport.